getreu/tp-note/docs/source/tpnote--manpage.md

 out newlines according the operating system it runs on.

 Tp-Note is designed to be compatible with '`Pandoc`'s and '`RMarkdown`s document structure as shown in the figure below.
+In this documentation the terms "YAML header", "header" and "front matter" are used as synonyms to designate to document's meta data block at the beginning of the text file:

 ```
 ---